Levrault/godot-2d-action-adventure-platformer-demo/README.md

 ## Features

 - A basic retro physic engine
 - A pretty complete character moveset
   - Jump
   - Double jump
-  - Wall jump (todo)
+  - Wall jump
-  - Ledge grab (todo)
+  - Ledge grab
   - Getting hit
   - Diyng
   - Grounded combo attack
   - Air combo attack
 - IA controlled enemy
   - Slime
-    - Vicious little creature that will follow you if you get to close to him.
+    - A vicious little creature that will follow you if you get to close to him.
     - Will try to bite you if you too close
     - Multiples behavior (idle, move, attack, getting hit, dying)
   - Eagle
-    - A flying enemy that mind his own business if you don't get in is path (move along multiples waypoints)
+    -  A flying enemy that mind his own business, if you don't get in his path (move along multiples waypoints)
 - GUI
   - Player health bar
   - Enemy health bar
 - Tilemaps system
-- Pause Menu (todo)
+- Pause Menu
-- Loading screen (todo)
+- Loading screen
-- Main menu (todo)
+- Main menu
-- Dialogue system (todo)
+- Dialogue system
-- Basic cinematic system (todo)
+- Basic cinematic system
-- Some cools sounds and musics
+- Some cool sounds and music

 ## Credits